Finding Probabilities Use the probability distribution you made i... | Channels for Pearson+

 1

-Step 1: Recall the probability distribution created in Exercise 19.
-This distribution should list the number of HD televisions in a household (e.g., 0, 1, 2, etc.) along with their corresponding probabilities.
+Identify the probability distribution created in Exercise 19.
+Ensure it lists all possible outcomes (number of HD televisions in a household) and their corresponding probabilities.
+Verify that the probabilities sum to 1, as required for a valid probability distribution.

-Step 2: Identify the probabilities associated with households that have two or more HD televisions.
-This means you need to consider the probabilities for 2, 3, and any higher numbers of HD televisions (if applicable).
+Define the range of interest for this problem: households with 'from one to three HD televisions.'
+This means you are interested in the probabilities for households with 1, 2, and 3 HD televisions.

+Extract the probabilities corresponding to the outcomes of 1, 2, and 3 HD televisions from the probability distribution table.

 Verified video answer for a similar problem: